All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 When Social Events Threaten Your Plan

 Eat a small, protein-rich snack before social events so you arrive with less hunger.
-Decide in advance what you will eat and drink.
+Decide in advance what you'll eat and drink.
 Give yourself permission to enjoy the event without guilt.
-One social meal will not derail your progress, but the guilt spiral afterward might.
+One social meal won't derail your progress, but the guilt spiral afterward might.
 Social eating on GLP-1 is entirely manageable with a bit of planning.

 When Stress Hijacks Your Habits